TeamOpenFIRE/OpenFIRE-Firmware/README.md

 > Solenoid *may or may not* cause EMI disconnects depending on the build, the input voltage, and the disarray of wiring in tight gun builds. **This is not caused by the sketch,** but something that theoretically applies to most custom gun builds (just happened to happen to me and didn't find many consistent search results involving this, so be forewarned!) ***Make sure you use thick enough wiring!*** I replaced my jumper cables with 18AWG wires, as well as reduced freely floating ground daisy chain clumps, and my build seems to hold up to sustained solenoid use now.

 ## TODO (can and will implement, just not now):
-- Implement Analog stick as another form of keyboard-cursor.
+- Implement Analog stick input.
-  * Will probably default to ports A1-A2 for stick signals (to account for temp sensor), but two sticks will have to choose between that or temp sensor support.
+  * Will probably default to ports A1-A2 for stick signals (to account for temp sensor) - Pico only has three available/readable analog pins for general devices so it works out evenly.
-  * Keyboard cursor keys should be fine?
-Or the numpad if P2.
+  * Should it be mapped to the left or right stick (currently analog output tracking mode uses the left stick)?
 There really aren't that many games (especially multiplayer) that use directional input.
-- Implement separate RGB LED support.
-  * Generic four-pin LEDs will be implemented first as it doesn't depend on any library.
-  * We currently use only a board's builtin DotStar or NeoPixel, but this is only for distinguishing between profiles and indicating camera state for now.
-These are also used in serial handoff mode, but we could perhaps also make RGB LEDs react to events, i.e. trigger pulls.
-  * Switch to [FastLED](https://github.com/FastLED/FastLED) for smart LEDs; waiting on compiling conflicts on RP2040 with optimization flags.
-See https://github.com/earlephilhower/arduino-pico/discussions/1649
+- Add support for external addressable RGB LEDs (currently limiting to a NeoPixel and/or DotStar unit/strip for now)
+  * External 4-pin common anode/cathode LEDs are supported now for reacting to most operations, except those that call for using Wikicolors instead of direct R/G/B values.
+  * Only an onboard DotStar or NeoPixel unit is fully utilized (built into most Adafruit boards).
+  * Switching to [FastLED](https://github.com/FastLED/FastLED) in the future is discussed in #9.
 - Should implement support for rumble as an alternative force-feedback system (`RUMBLE_FF`); able to do so now, just have to do it.
 - Code is still kind of a mess, so I should clean things up at some point maybe kinda.

 ## Wishlist (things I want to but don't know how/can't do yet):
-- A more streamlined graphical interface specific for IR-GUN4ALL that doesn't require the Arduino IDE setup.
+- A more streamlined graphical interface specific for IR-GUN4ALL that doesn't require the full Arduino IDE setup.
   * The idea is to have an interface for both flashing the board (like GUN4IR, but supporting Linux as well as Windows) and configuring the gun (ideally in real-time, without having to re-flash to adjust e.g. solenoid settings or mappings).
     - Should use a native toolkit i.e. QT for Linux, though someone else would have to work on Windows support.
+    - Should we use pre-defined pins for buttons/force feedback devices?
+Possible on a Pico at least, but less so on an Adafruit (would mean being able to hard-code pins, so only mapping profiles need to be added/saved).
   * Failing this, maybe have a Web-based UI to configure board settings (pin numbers, peripherals, etc.) at runtime, a'la [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE).
     * This should be web browser agnostic, so WebUSB is off the table - consider RNDIS or alike (need examples)?
 Seong isn't downloading Chrome just to configure a gun :/
     * Preferably should be done by setting a runmode at boot by holding a button (trigger depressed at boot) to start webserver mode, which can't be accessed by Pause Mode otherwise.